-When we perform website audits and multi-point inspections, poor page speed stands out as one of the most prevalent issues.
-Resolving this problem can help improve a website visitor’s experience greatly.
+When we perform website audits, image optimization is a frequent cause of poor page speed scores.
+Addressing image optimization is one of the few optimization tasks that you can tackle with a solid workflow as opposed to needing a development solution.
 It not only increases user engagement in a significant manner but also helps you in your search engine rankings.
 Don’t believe us?
 Research shows that more than half of all site visitors expect a page to load in less than 3 seconds.
 And if a site takes longer than 4 seconds to load?
 Roughly 70% of visitors will have left the page before the load is complete.

 Why Image Optimization is Important

 Image optimization plays a significant role in website speed.
 As opposed to text or embedded videos from a third party site, images hosted on your server are definitely larger in size, and that size takes longer for your page to load.
 Think of it like carrying a sack of groceries home from the store.
 A small bag of grapes is easier to carry than a big bag of potatoes.
 The metaphor extends to website page load speed as well; large, heavy elements like hi-res photographs take longer for the browser to load than smaller, lighter elements like text.

 This delay causes your visitors to continue to wait until the images load, which often frustrates them or simply causes them to close the page altogether.

 That couldn’t be more accurate than when it is put to use in online properties.